-Staging the Alpine Landscape.
-The Interrelation of Road and Landscape during the Modernization of the Swiss Pass Roads in the First Half of the 20th Century.
+The Mountain on the Road.
+The Interrelation of Road and Landscape during the Modernization of the Swiss Pass Roads in the 1930s.

 Picture: Otto Furter, “Julierpassstrasse zwischen Bivio und der Passhöhe”, around 1940

 The Julierpass was upgraded as a road for motorized traffic during the 1930s.

 I. Political Landscape

 The first part of the thesis asks in which economic and cultural-political contexts the design of the alpine roadscape was discursively embedded.
 Based on this, various individual and collective actors are identified, which consist of representatives of specific milieus – those of the road construction industry, the representatives of the automobile community, and the tourism sector.
 Additionally, a central component of the critical historiographical analysis is to identify transnational impulses.
 An essential aspect of the transnational references in the neighbouring alpine states is the synchronicity in the discourse relating symbols of national identity to the modernization of the alpine roads.

 II.
 The Mountain on the Road

 This second part explores how different aspects of the mountain landscape shaped the design negotiations of the construction of alpine roads.
 One development in the 1930s is explicitly examined: tunnel projects as conducive competition for the Alpine passes.
 Various project proposals for tunneling selected alpine passages became the focus of public interest from the beginning of the 1930s.
 As veritable “anti-pass roads,” they thus subversively catalyzed negotiations about the advantages of roads that led over the mountains.
 This, in turn, stimulated the debate about which references to the alpine landscape were important in the newly imposed design norms established explicitly for constructing alpine roads.